marvosyntactical/joeynmt/RAM.md

 * Is the entire model trained on just these datasets? e.g. kvr has 2.4k pairs
 * Very heterogenous dataset: Even within domain, e.g. 'scheduling', different task types, e.g. time request (like weather, info retrieval) but also making an appointment => filter out everything that is not KB retrieval?; other than that, the info retrieval is essentially the same for all 3 domains => good!
+* Trg vocab goes from 40k to 112k by adding knowledgebase..unusual but should be doable with how small the dataset is..

 # Issues ```TODO```: